brunopinheirofreitas/Java/Books/Deitel Java 8/Notes.md

 9. Local variables aren't initialized by default, however instance's variables are indeed initialized by default.
 10. If you declare a default constructor in a class, the default constructor that a class have by default is overrided by the constructor created.
 11. A static method can be invoked by another static method, because a static method can be invoked without a class intantiation.
+12. Double type is preferible than float due to its precision.
 ---

 **Java Types and operators**